Positivity of the CM line bundle for K-stable log Fanos: Preliminaries

 A birational proper morphism $\pi\colon Y\to X$ between projective varieties is called \emph{small} if the exceptional locus of $\pi$ has codimension at least $2$.

-\begin{definition} Let $X$ be a projective variety.
-We say that a smooth curve mapping to $X$ is a \emph{general movable curve} if it is the normalization of a general curve in a family of curves covering $X$. \end{definition}
+\begin{definition}[General movable curves] Let $X$ be a projective variety.
+A \emph{smooth curve} $C\to X$ is a non-constant morphism (not necessarily an embedding) from a projective smooth curve $C$ to $X$.
+We say that a smooth curve $C\to X$ is a \emph{general movable curve} if it is the normalization of a general curve in a family of curves covering $X$. \end{definition}

-When fixing a general movable curve, we can always assume that it is not contained in a proper closed subset of $X$.
-By \cite[11.4.C]{Lazarsfeld_Positivity_II}, a $\bQ$-Cartier divisor $D$ on $X$ is big (resp. pseudo-effective) if and only if $D.C>0$ (resp. $D.C\geq 0$) for every general movable curve $C\to X$.
+Let $Z\subsetneq X$ be a proper closed subset.
+When fixing a general movable curve, we can always assume that it is not contained in $Z$.
+By \cite[11.4.C]{Lazarsfeld_Positivity_II}, a $\bQ$-Cartier divisor $D$ on $X$ is big (resp. pseudo-effective) if and only if $D\cdot C>0$ (resp. $D\cdot C\geq 0$) for every general movable curve $C\to X$.